Skip to main content

 • “Lack of replay value.”

-• “Replayability value: For more than one playthrough, yes, but it is very short, only taking just over an hour to experience everything.”
+• “Replayability: for more than one playthrough, yes, but it is very short, only taking just over an hour to experience everything.”

-• “The standard £3.99 price point might be a little much for those who budget games based on replayability, though the discounted price of £1.99 offers better value.”
+• “The standard £3.99 price point might be a little much for folks who budget games based on replayability, but at time of writing the game is discounted to £1.99 (which it's definitely very well worth), so grabbing it while it's on sale could be the ideal compromise if you're on a tight budget.”

 • story